nyanlinnthant4430/DevOps_World_Population/Readme.md

 ---

-## Step 2: Synchronize with the Main Repository
+## Phase 2: Synchronize with the Main Repository

 1. Switch to the `develop` branch: